Today, I am happy to share a recent interview with Shawna K of Barbell Challenge Complex.

 Do 4 – 6 rounds, rest up to 1 minute between sets.

-This work out is called “Enough Already”.
-We’ve got 8 reps and 5 exercises.
+This workout is called “Enough Already”.
+We have 8 reps and 5 exercises.
 You are going to do 4 to 6 rounds.
-You could even be doing 3 rounds if you are a beginner.
-Remember we are not working on speed, we are working on adding the load and we are always starting with a lighter load because overtime that weight is going to add up.
+You can start with 3 rounds if you are a beginner.
+Remember, we are not working on speed, we are working on adding the load, and we are always starting with a lighter load because over time that weight will add up.